 Custom Curved Fireplace and Outdoor Kitchen

-The owners contacted the landscape contractor for this project when they began remodeling and expanding off the rear of their home.
+The owners contacted Live Green for this project when they began remodeling and expanding off the rear of their home.
 Going into the project, the owners knew they wanted an outdoor space with an organic layout, minimizing straight lines and angles in the design of the space.
 Desires for the space included a wood burning fireplace, outdoor kitchen with bar height countertop and overhead structure.
 All of these elements were incorporated into the design, tied together by the dry laid bluestone patio and Western Maryland stone veneer on all vertical surfaces.

 Having three young children, it was important that the patio flowed easily into the large, flat lawn which was heavily utilized for sports and activities.
 The door leading from the patio stairs comes from the kitchen, allowing the parents to watch their children whether on the patio or inside the house.
 The door exits onto a curved landing which leads down a series of steps to the main patio space.
 Providing enough open space for a large dining table, as well as seating around the fireplace and kitchen allows the clients to entertain large groups, without guests being feeling crowded.